ray-project/ray/doc/source/data/glossary.rst

         If your dataset is :term:`tabular <Tabular Dataset>`, then records are :class:`TableRows <ray.data.row.TableRow>`.
         If your dataset is :term:`simple <Simple Dataset>`, then records are arbitrary Python objects.
-        If your dataset is :term:`tensor <Tensor Dataset>`, then records are ndarrays.
+        If your dataset is :term:`tensor <Tensor Dataset>`, then records are `NumPy ndarrays <https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html>`_.

     Schema
         The data type of a dataset.